willcholden/wnba_predictions/readme.md

 # WNBA Score Predictor
 ### By William C Holden

+## Introduction

 The objective of this project was to create a fully automated system that could provide real-time, accurate predictions about the outcomes of WNBA games.
-This system comprises five separate steps: Web scraping to get WNBA stats, training machine learning models using the stats, making predictions on upcoming games, sending these predictions to my phone for convenience, and automation.
-Each of the five steps are explained below-
+This system comprises five separate steps: Web scraping to get WNBA stats, training machine learning models using the stats, making predictions on upcoming games, sending these predictions to my phone for convenience, and automating steps 1-4.
+Each of the five steps will be explained below.

+As an avid WNBA fan, this project was a blast to complete despite its many challenges.
+I enjoyed taking the data science techniques I gathered in academic and professional settings and applying them to one of my personal interests.
+Watching the games has an added layer of tension/excitement when I'm hoping my predictions come true.
+I hope others can look at this repository and be inspired to find the data science project hidden in their passions.

 ## Step 1: Web Scraping